Most sparkling wine isn’t Champagne and that’s not necessarily a bad thing.

 - 15 month–2 year tirage: During this period, sparkling wines start to develop richer flavors.

-- 3-8 year tirage The very best sparkling wines in the world use this length of extended tirage.
+- 3-8 year tirage Top-rated sparkling wines use extended tirage.